NSO-developer/nso-gitbook/administration/management/system-management/README.md

 * Exit code 11 means that the CDB configuration was changed in an unsupported way.
 This will only happen when an existing database is detected, which was created with another configuration than the current in `ncs.conf`.
 * Exit code 13 means that the schema change caused an upgrade, but for some reason, the upgrade failed.
 Details are in the log.
 The way to recover from this situation is either to correct the problem or to re-install the old schema (`fxs`) files.
 * Exit code 14 means that the schema change caused an upgrade, but for some reason the upgrade failed, corrupting the database in the process.
 This is rare and usually caused by a bug.
 To recover, either start from an empty database with the new schema, or re-install the old schema files and apply a backup.
-* Exit code 15 means that `A.cdb` or `C.cdb` is corrupt in a non-recoverable way.
+* Exit code 15 means that `A` or `C` data is corrupt in a non-recoverable way.
 Remove the files and re-start using a backup or init files.
 * Exit code 16 means that CDB ran into an unrecoverable file error (such as running out of space on the device while performing journal compaction).
 * Exit code 20 means that NSO failed to bind a socket.
 * Exit code 21 means that some NSO configuration file is faulty.
 More information is in the logs.